History of MyKayla Skinner in Timeline

 On November 14, 2019, Skinner and Jonas Harmer were married.

-In 2019, Skinner competed in all events at the U.S. National Championships, tied for ninth, and was added to the national team.
+In 2019, Skinner competed in all events at the U.S. National Championships, tied for ninth with Grace McCallum, and was added to the national team.

-In 2019, Skinner returned to elite competition at the U.S. Classic.
-She tied for second on vault behind Biles, and placed 11th on balance beam and 14th on floor exercise.
+In 2019, Skinner returned to elite competition at the U.S. Classic, tying for second on vault with Carey and placing 11th on balance beam and 14th on floor exercise.

-In March 2020, Skinner competed at the International Gymnix meet in Montreal, placing second in the all-around and winning gold medals in the vault, uneven bars, and floor exercise titles to help the U.S.A team win gold.
+In March 2020, Skinner competed at the International Gymnix meet in Montreal, placing second in the all-around behind Lee and winning gold medals in the vault, uneven bars, and floor exercise, helping the U.S.A team win gold.

-In January 2021, Skinner revealed that she was hospitalized with pneumonia that resulted from COVID-19.
-She attended at a national team camp and was named to the national team in March.
+In January 2021, Skinner was hospitalized with pneumonia as a result of contracting COVID-19.
+Despite this, in March, she attended a national team camp and was named to the national team.

 In May 2021, Skinner competed at the U.S. Classic, where she finished first on vault and 10th in the all-around.
-Skinner was also one of five gymnasts featured on the Peacock docuseries "Golden: The Journey of USA's Elite Gymnasts".
+She was also featured on the Peacock docuseries "Golden: The Journey of USA's Elite Gymnasts".

 Loading Video...

-In 2021, Skinner finished fifth in the all-around at the Olympic Trials and was selected to represent the U.S. in the non-nominative spot at the Tokyo Olympics, competing as an individual.
+In 2021, Skinner finished fifth in the all-around at the Olympic Trials and was selected to represent the U.S. in the non-nominative spot at the Tokyo Olympics as an individual competitor.

 On September 22, 2023, Skinner and Harmer announced the arrival of their daughter, Charlotte Jane, through Instagram.